LeMuffinMan/tuners/README.md

 # Tune.rs

-This project is a hands-on exploration of real-time audio programming in Rust, with a strong focus on clean architecture, cross-platform design (native + WASM), and separation of concerns.
+This project is a first exploration of real-time audio programming in Rust, with a strong focus on clean architecture, cross-platform design (native + WASM), and separation of concerns.

+Try it live on GitHub Pages: https://lemuffinman.github.io/tuners

 It is a small audio playground capable of:
  * capturing live audio input